-Erin Fitz-Henry is Senior Lecturer in the Department of Anthropology and Development Studies.
-She joined the School of Social and Political Sciences in 2011, after completing a PhD in anthropology at Princeton University and an M.Div.
+Erin Fitz-Henry is a Senior Lecturer in Anthropology and the Development Studies in the School of Social and Political Sciences at the University of Melbourne.
+She joined the department in 2011 after receiving her PhD in Anthropology at Princeton University and her M.Div.

 Find out more about Erin Fitz-Henry's experience

 Erin Fitz-Henry's highlights

 Conjuring the past: Slow violence and the temporalities of environmental rights tribunals

 Displaying the most recent project by Erin Fitz-Henry.

 Displaying the 23 most recent scholarly works by Erin Fitz-Henry.